benzino98/plaschema/docs/github-action-deployment.md

 After the GitHub Action completes, you need to:

-1. Visit `https://your-domain.com/initialize_deployment.php` in your browser
+1. Visit `https://your-domain.com/laravel_utilities.php` in your browser
-2. This page will:
+2. This utility dashboard provides several functions:
    - Check your server environment
    - Verify directory permissions
    - Run database migrations
    - Clear and regenerate caches
    - Create symbolic links if supported
-   - Delete itself after completion for security
+   - Fix cache and log paths
+   - Manage the Laravel cache system

 ### Manually Triggering the Workflow